lifelib-dev/lifelib/makedocs/source/quickstart.rst

     > pip install -U lifelib

-The command also installs `modelx`_ the package lifelib depends on.
+The command also installs `modelx`_ package, because lifelib depends on it.
 All the other required or optionally used packages are included in `Anaconda`_, so no need to install them separately.